-At night, there’s cleanup, and more cooking.
+At night, there’s cleanup and more cooking.
 Planning what we are shooting the next day, printing out the recipes for the assistants and making more grocery orders.
 Oh, about those orders: every day we receive about 3-4 boxes filled with food.
 There’s so much going on in my kitchen, stuff goes missing (I still cannot find my ladle) but hey, it’s all part of the fun.

 Being super organized is key for a successful day.

 I plan and sketch how I will style each dish, and on what surface/look.
-I keep track how much of what I did for each section so that it’s not boring or repetitive once the book is compiled.
+I keep track of how much of what I did for each section so that it’s not boring or repetitive once the book is compiled.

-Miriam and Jenna cook out of the typed out recipes, therefore re-testing everything, which is very helpful because sometimes something might seem obvious to me but to someone cooking it the first time it really isn’t.
+Miriam and Jenna cook the typed out recipes, therefore re-testing everything, which is very helpful because sometimes something might seem obvious to me but to someone cooking it the first time it really isn’t.
 They both make notes on the recipes, which I will review at a later date.